JackSzwergold/Writing/memories/Raves, Erasure and a Supposedly Fun Party.md

 ***

-*Raves and Erasure (c) Copyright by Jack Szwergold; written on February 23, 2019.
+*Raves, Erasure and a Supposedly Fun Party (c) Copyright by Jack Szwergold; written on February 23, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*